glenlong/wedding/src/content/posts/father-of-the-bride-speech/template.md

 Most guests will have travelled at least a short distance to the wedding and incurred some expense so it's important to express your appreciation on behalf of the couple.

-Try to keep things general here – you don't want to thank individual attendees since that's more often done by the groom in his speech and you don't want your speech to run too long.
+Try to keep things general here – you don't want to thank individual attendees since that's more often done by the Groom in his speech and you don't want your speech to run too long.

 You could say something simple like: "Thanks to all of you for being here.
 I know it means a lot to Richard and Debbie for you to share their special day."